Small Business Entities Tax Checklist

-This is a useful strategy because business taxpayers can generally claim deductions for expenses they ‘incurred’ during 2020/21, even if the expenses have not actually been paid by 30 June 2021.
+In fact, this is a useful strategy for any business taxpayer (i.e., including SBEs) because businesses can generally claim deductions for expenses they ‘incurred’ during 2021/22, even if the expenses have not actually been paid by 30 June 2022.

 - Consumables/spare parts

-- Fringe benefits – Any benefits to be provided, such as property benefits, could be purchased and provided prior to 1 July 2021
+- Fringe benefits.
+Any benefits to be provided, such as property benefits, could be purchased and provided prior to 1 July 2022.

-- Superannuation contributions to a complying superannuation fund, to the extent contributions are actually made (i.e., they cannot be accrued but must be paid by 30 June).
+- Superannuation contributions made to a complying fund, to the extent the contributions are actually made (i.e. they cannot be accrued but must be paid by 30 June 2022).

-Business taxpayers (including SBE taxpayers) are entitled to a deduction for expenses incurred as at 30 June 2021, even if they have not yet been paid.
+Business taxpayers (including SBEs) are entitled to a deduction for expenses incurred as at 30 June 2022, even if they have not yet been paid.

-- salary or wages and bonuses – the accrued expense for the days that employees have worked but have not been paid as at 30 June 2021;
+- salary or wages and bonuses accrued for the number of days that employees have worked but have not been paid as at 30 June 2022;

-- interest – any accrued interest outstanding on a business loan that has not been paid
+- accrued interest outstanding on a business loan that has not been paid;

-- commissions – where commission payments are owed to employees or other external parties
+- commission payments owing to employees or other external parties;

 Maximising deductions for SBE taxpayers